PennHui2016/ProInfer/ReadMe.md

                  The protein complexes used by ProInfer_cpx.
 The default file is downloaded from CORUM 3.0 (http://mips.helmholtz-muenchen.de/corum/).

+9. species: String, default 'Human'.
+	    Indicate which species does the sample come from

+10. decoy: String, default 'rev'
+	   Indicate the prefix of protein ID for decoy proteins

 The outputs from ProInfer are stored in .csv file.
 There are 5 columns, including Protein IDs (column 1), accPEP scores (column 2), confidence score (column 3), q-values (column 4), proteins labels, 1 -- target; -1 -- decoy (column 5).